Antenna and Array Fundamentals

 - Questions and answers.

 Dr. Steven Weiss is a senior design engineer with the Army Research Lab in Adelphi, MD.
-He has a Bachelor’s degree in Electrical Engineering from the Rochester Institute of Technology with Master’s and Doctoral Degrees from The George Washington University.
+He has a bachelor’s degree in Electrical Engineering from the Rochester Institute of Technology with master’s and Doctoral Degrees from The George Washington University.
 He has numerous publications in the IEEE on antenna theory.
-He teaches both introductory and advanced, graduate level courses at Johns Hopkins University on antenna systems.
-He is active in the IEEE and is presently on the steering committee for the Antennas and Propagation Conference for 2005.
-In his job at the Army Research Lab, he is actively involved with all stages of antenna development from initial design, to first prototype, to measurements.
+He teaches both introductory and advanced, graduate level courses at Johns Hopkins University on antenna systems as well as a class on electromagnetic theory.
+He is active in the IEEE and is a senior life member.
+Dr. Weiss worked at the Army Research Lab for over 36 years as the lead researcher for antennas and antenna-arrays before his retirement in March 2023.
+He is a member of the IEEE Antennas and Propagation Society, URSI Commissions A and B, and the Applied Computational Electromagnetics Society (ACES.)
 He is a licensed Professional Engineer in both Maryland and Delaware.